saliougaye/letsdrop/README.md

 To Do:
 - Backend
-    - Ouath2.0 with spotify
+    - Add Users with spotify Ids
-    - Add Users
+    - Security
 - App:
     - UI
-        - Add Drop Page
-            - Remote Select ✅
         - Calendar Page
             - Calendar Picker with number of drops in the days
         - Home Page
-            - Add RefreshIndicator
+            - Fix RefreshIndicator when 0 element
         - System Widget
             - Create iOS Widgets
             - Create Android Widgets
             - Use Platform Specific Widget
+        - Beautify UI
     - System
-        - Notification
+        - Fix Notification